Isaac and Rebekah Marry in a Bible study lesson from Genesis.

 Then Isaac brought her into his mother Sarah’s tent, and he took Rebekah, and she became his wife, and he loved her; thus Isaac was comforted after his mother’s death. – Genesis 24:62-67 NASB

-There is a lot to this passage but one main point is the fact that Eliezer (Abraham’s servant) had no qualms about telling openly what God had done in his life.
+There is a lot to learn from this passage.
+But one main point is that Eliezer (Abraham’s servant) had no qualms about telling openly what God had done in his life.

-When telling his story to Laban, he told freely of God’s goodness without hesitation.
+When telling his story to Laban, he shared freely about God’s goodness without hesitation.

 Don’t Be Ashamed

-Oftentimes we are not open when engaged in conversation.
-We will do the very opposite of what Eliezer did and neglect to mention God’s part in our story.
+Oftentimes we are not open when engaging in conversation with others.
+We do the opposite of what Eliezer did.
+And frequently, we neglect to mention God’s part in our story.

 We’re afraid that people may take it the wrong way or even chastise us for being “too religious” if we mention God as the source of our success, no matter what the situation.

-Let’s try to be more open and share what God has done in our lives.
+Next time, let’s try to be more open and share what God has done in our lives.
 People may not take offense at all.
-In some cases they may even start contemplating about what God has done in their lives.
+In some cases they may even start contemplating what God has done in their lives.

-According to customs, stepping down from her camel was a gesture of respect and covering her face was to show that she was a bride – the bride of Isaac.
+According to customs, stepping down from her camel was a gesture of respect.
+And covering her face showed that she was a bride – the bride of Isaac.
+Therefore, it was a very special occasion for Rebekah.
+Therefore, she showed great respect for Isaac and her upcoming marriage.

 Love in Christ